Local evidence debugger

 Straight answers

-No. Use hosted platforms or OpenTelemetry for production fleets and team dashboards.
+No. Use hosted platforms or OpenTelemetry for production fleets.
+AgentInspect is for local debugging, deterministic trajectory regression, and safe evidence.

 Get your first local trace in five minutes